Coconut Pecan Carrot Cake

 Preheat the oven to 350°F. Coat a 9 x 13-inch baking dish with spray, oil or butter and set aside.

-In a medium bowl, thoroughly combine the flour, wheat germ (if using), baking powder, baking soda, cinnamon, and salt .
+In a medium bowl, whisk together flour, wheat germ (if using), baking powder, baking soda, cinnamon, and salt.

-Combine the applesauce, honey, and maple syrup with an electric mixer in a large bowl.
-Add the egg whites and egg(s) and beat for 30 seconds, or until frothy.
-Add the vanilla and orange zest and beat for a few seconds more.
+Combine applesauce, honey, and maple syrup with an electric mixer in a large bowl.
+Add egg whites and egg(s) and beat at medium speed for 1 minutes.
+Add vanilla and orange zest and beat just to combine.

-Stir the flour mixture into the applesauce mixture just until thoroughly blended.
-Fold in the carrots, pecans or walnuts, coconut, and currants, if using.
+Stir the flour mixture into the applesauce mixture just until no streaks of flour remain.
+Fold in carrots, nuts, coconut and currants (if using).

-Note 2: Sprinkling toasted coconut and/or arranging toasted pecan halves on top of the frosting makes an impressive presentation.
+Note 2: Sprinkling toasted coconut and/or arranging toasted pecan halves on top of the frosting makes a pretty presentation.
 If you are serving a large crowd, make two cakes and layer frosting between them.

 Learn more about our recipes.
 View guidelines »